 What is NCC doing to protect habitat for this species?

-Diligent land management work at forests that the Nature Conservancy of Canada (NCC) has helped to protect throughout its range helps to protect woodland habitat for Jack-in-the-pulpit and other forest plants and animals.
+Diligent land management work at forests that the Nature Conservancy of Canada (NCC) has helped to conserve throughout its range helps to protect woodland habitat for Jack-in-the-pulpit and other forest plants and animals.